xiaohanl95/GLAMM/README.md

 ### Running the Model
-The model can be run in a "double-call" diagnostic configuration (as described in the Part 1 paper).
+The current code can be run in a "double-call" diagnostic configuration (as described in the Part 1 paper).
 In this setup:
 1. The standard AM4.0 bulk aerosol scheme remains active for radiative transfer and cloud microphysics.
 2. GLAMM runs simultaneously as a passive tracer package, undergoing full microphysical processing without feeding back to the climate.
 This allows for direct evaluation of microphysical budgets without perturbing the host model's circulation.